divyansh-tripathi7/resume_enhancer/README.md

 # Resume Customizer and Interview Preparation Agent

 This project automates the customization of resumes and provides interview preparation tips tailored to specific job descriptions.
-Using an agentic workflow, the application dynamically analyzes your current resume and job description to create a personalized, optimized resume and actionable insights for interview preparation.
+Currently implemented as a Jupyter Notebook, the project dynamically analyzes your current resume and job description to create a personalized, optimized resume and actionable insights for interview preparation.
+Future updates will convert this project into a Streamlit app.

 ## Features

 - **Resume Customization**:
   - Upload your existing resume.
   - Input the job description for the desired role.
   - Generates a tailored resume emphasizing relevant skills, experiences, and keywords.